 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

 Journal of Orthopaedic Surgery is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
-Publication costs of the journal are covered by the collection of article processing charges which are covered by Asia Pacific Orthopaedic Association, which means that authors are not required to pay any publication charges.
 There is no charge for submitting a paper to the journal.

 Journal of Orthopaedic Surgery does not charge publication fees.
 All publication costs are covered in full by Asia Pacific Orthopaedic Association.